Reef Rescuers: Coral Gardening as an MPA Management Tool

-In 1998, the mass coral bleaching event, caused by the coupling of El Nino and the Indian Ocean Dipole, severely affected the reefs of the Seychelles Archipelago.
+In 1998, the mass coral bleaching event, caused by the coupling of El Niño and the Indian Ocean Dipole, severely affected the reefs of the Seychelles Archipelago.
 The 1998 bleaching catastrophe decreased live coral cover by up to 97% in some areas and caused many reefs around the islands to collapse into rubble (which later became covered with algae).
 In the following decades, coral recovery has been extremely slow in the inner granitic islands of Seychelles.
-Despite the existence of numerous no-take Marine Protected Areas (MPA) – an effective tool to bolster coral reef recovery – it has taken almost 20 years to see coral cover at pre-1998 levels in most areas in the region.
+Despite the existence of numerous no-take marine protected areas (MPAs) – an effective tool to bolster coral reef recovery – it has taken almost 20 years to see coral cover at pre-1998 levels in most areas in the region.
 A 2011 survey of 21 reefs in the area between Mahé and Praslin revealed coral cover of up to 23% on average and less than 1% of macroalgae.
 However, nine reefs had shifted toward macroalgae dominated reefs with an average of 42% in macroalgal cover and less than 3% in coral cover. ref In 2016, a second major coral bleaching event occurred in the Indo-Pacific Ocean.
 The Seychelles has been severely impacted with a more than 30% reduction in coral cover nationally. ref The reef around Cousin Island, including the area previously restored, was impacted resulting in a decrease of coral cover from around 40% to less than 10% (project results).

 The slow post-bleaching recovery motivated active restoration efforts in the inner islands of the Seychelles archipelago to assist in natural recovery.
-In 2010, Nature Seychelles launched the Reef Rescuers Project on Praslin Island.
-Financially supported by the United States Agency for International Development (USAID) and the Global Environment Facility (GEF) through the United Nations Development Program (UNDP), this climate adaptation coral restoration project seeks to repair coral bleaching damage in selected sites around Praslin and Cousin Island Special Reserve, a no-take marine reserve.
+In 2010, Nature Seychelles launched the Reef Rescuers (RR) project on Praslin Island.
+Financially supported by the United States Agency for International Development (USAID), this climate adaptation coral restoration project seeks to repair coral bleaching damage in selected sites around Cousin Island Special Reserve, a no-take marine reserve.
 The success of the Reef Rescuers project led to a new phase with the aim of scaling up actions and building on milestones achieved.
 The next phase will continue using the “reef gardening” concept, testing new methodologies, and set research projects to restore at least 1 hectare of degraded reef and cultivating at least 50,000 corals by 2026.

-Through this project we are piloting the first-ever large scale active reef restoration project in the region using ‘coral gardening,’ a technique that involves collecting small pieces of healthy coral, raising them in underwater nurseries and then transplanting them to degraded sites that have been affected by coral bleaching.
-Forty thousand fragments of coral comprising of a total of 34 species, of which there were 10 different branching/tabular species (Acropora hyacinthus, A. cytherea, A. abrotanoides, A. appressa, Pocillopora damicornis, P. grandis – senior synonym of P. eydouxi, P. meandrina, P. verrucosa, Stylophora pistillata, S. subseriata; species identification after Veron 2000 and nomenclature after the World Register of Marine Species) have been raised in 13 underwater nurseries located inside the Cousin Island Special Reserve.
-Between November 2011 and June 2014, a total of 24,431 nursery-grown coral colonies were transplanted to 5,225 m2 (0.52 ha) of degraded reef within the Cousin Island Special Reserve.
+Starting in 2010, the Reef Rescuers piloted the first-ever large-scale active reef restoration project in the region using ‘coral gardening’, a technique that involves collecting small pieces of healthy coral, raising them in underwater nurseries and then outplanting them to degraded sites.
+Between 2011 and 2015, forty thousand fragments of coral comprising of a total of 34 species, of which there were 10 different branching/tabular species (Acropora hyacinthus, A. cytherea, A. abrotanoides, A. appressa, Pocillopora damicornis, P. grandis – senior synonym of P. eydouxi, P. meandrina, P. verrucosa, Stylophora pistillata, S. subseriata; species identification after Veron 2000 and nomenclature after the World Register of Marine Species) were raised in 12 underwater nurseries located inside the Cousin Island Special Reserve.
+A total of 24,431 nursery-grown coral colonies were then outplanted to 5,225 m2 (0.52 ha) of degraded reef within the Special Reserve.

 With the onset of a weak-to-moderately strong El Niño-Southern Oscillation (ENSO) event starting late summer to early fall 2014 and continuing through 2016, we had a unique opportunity to determine the effectiveness of the choice of coral reef species (initially chosen based on survival rates during the last seawater warming anomaly) and the restoration process itself in alleviating the impact of warmer ocean temperatures.
 We are using standardized protocols to monitor the survival, reproduction, recruitment and bleaching response of donor and transplanted colonies.
 We continue monitoring at the transplantation site and two control sites, representing a healthy and degraded coral reef.
 Such monitoring allows us to evaluate the effectiveness of the restoration effort.
 Additionally, we are assessing the costs of large-scale reef restoration via coral gardening and the life cycle of coral reef restoration technology.